jncraton/programming-languages-cpsc2430/readme.md

 ### Homework/Quizzes

-Students will complete appoximately 8 homework assignments covering various topics.
+Students will complete at least 4 homework assignments covering various topics.
 Quizzes may also be given as needed and will be counted as homework grades.

 ### Exams